meganplunkett/Lab02/README.md

 Lab 02 combines the platforms of GitHub, TextEdit, Numbers, and QGIS to visualize geo-tagged tweets from specified locations.
 For this assignment, I chose to compare tweets from two U.S. regions that differ culturally and politically- the Northwest region and the South.

 ### Why these regions?
-Especially given that today is Earth Day, I was curious to see if there would be more tweets about the holiday in a left-leaning area.
+Especially given Earth Day has us more cognisant than ever about how our actions impact the planet, I was curious to see if there would be more tweets about the holiday in a left-leaning area.
 I was also curious to see if there would be generally any stereotypical words tweeted in these regions- examples being "guns" or "rights" for the South and "science" or "mountains" for the Northwest.

 ### What did we do?
 Using a Twitter API and web crawler, I was able to create a .csv file of tweets from each location.
 This .csv was used for maps (on QGIS) and word clouds (on Wordart.com).